Log in

 To apply

 Those interested need to provide via email an electronic file in Microsoft Word that includes the title of the paper, an abstract, paper and the author's name and affiliation, along with evidence that the paper has been accepted by the NZPSA Conference organisers.
-Please email these documents by 5pm Thursday 30th of November 2023 to the NZPSA President, Richard Shaw.
+Please email these documents by 5pm Friday 1st of November 2024 to the NZPSA President, Jeremy Moses.

 Postgraduates should think about the paper as the first step toward a future journal submission.
 It will not be expected at this point that it is at the standard of a journal submission.
 All submitted papers will therefore be reviewed by the judging panel and constructive suggestions for improvement in terms of a potential publication will be provided.